operate-first/apps/docs/argocd-gitops/secret_management.md

 sops -e path/to/resource.yaml > path/to/resource.enc.yaml
 ```

-Please make sure the encrypted resource includes the `0508677DD04952D06A943D5B4DC4116D360E3276` GPG key, otherwise our ArgoCD won't be able to decrypt and apply the resource.
+Make sure the encrypted resource includes the `0508677DD04952D06A943D5B4DC4116D360E3276` GPG key, otherwise our ArgoCD won't be able to decrypt and apply the resource.

 ```sh
 grep "fp: " path/to/resource.enc.yaml